Christian-Conti/x-heep/docs/source/How_to/Simulate.md

 # Simulate

-This project supports simulation with Verilator, Synopsys VCS, Siemens Questasim and Cadence Xcelium.
+This project supports simulation with Verilator, Synopsys VCS, Siemens Questasim, Cadence Xcelium and AMD Xilinx simulator.
 We use [FuseSoC](https://github.com/olofk/fusesoc) for all the EDA tools we use.
 The `fusesoc` commands are used in the targets in the Makefile.
 Below the different EDA examples commands.